Posted on August 2, 2016

 The reasoning behind this argument can be the conventional approach taken whereas this expense is considered as a charge on profit rather than an investment made in order to gain future benefits.
 Traditionally, the emphasis used to be on the tangibility of the paybacks which were considered near to impossible to prove for the outlay required for rural marketing.

-This lead to the issue of rationalization of the investment so made, how to justify the increasing pile of funds an organization allocates in the name of rural marketing, promotion, and advertising.
+This lead to the issue of rationalization of the investment so made, how to justify the increasing pile of funds that organization’s allocated in the name of rural marketing, promotion, and advertising.

 How to justify rural marketing budgets?